-The EYQSF is built on our principles of;
+The EYQSF is built on our principles of:

-- the role of effective leadership in securing and improving quality - a continuous cycle of self-evaluation, improvement and reflection, enabling and empowering practitioners to see themselves as learners, seeking improvements in their practice, reducing inequality and having the highest aspirations for all children - a system of support and challenge which is agreed and transparent - strong partnerships with Education, Health and Social Care, other Early Years Providers, Schools, Professionals and the local Parish community
+- the role of effective leadership in securing and improving quality - a continuous cycle of self-evaluation, improvement and reflection, enabling and empowering practitioners to see themselves as learners, seeking improvements in their practice, reducing inequality and having the highest aspirations for all children - a system of support and challenge which is agreed and transparent - strong partnerships with Education, Health and Social Care, other Early Years Providers, Schools, Professionals and the local community

-We will also uphold the four guiding principles, based on the Statutory Framework for the Early Years Foundation Stage which will help shape practice, these are;
+We will also uphold the four guiding principles, based on the Statutory Framework for the Early Years Foundation Stage which will help shape practice, these are:

 - every child is a unique child, who is constantly learning and can be resilient, adaptable, confident and self-assured - children learn to be strong and independent through positive relationships - children learn and develop well in enabling environments, in which their experiences respond to their individual needs, there is a strong partnership between practitioners and parents and which are safe and promote positive health and well-being - children develop and learn in different ways and at different rates.
 The framework covers the education and care of all children, including children with special educational needs and disabilities.
-3

-Early Years Registration and Inspection Service;
+Early Years Registration and Inspection Service:

-- all Early Years Providers must be registered with the Registration and Inspection Service, the setting and staff are re-registered every two years - the registration and inspection team are responsible for inspecting all early years providers, services and activities to ensure compliance with the Children (Child Minders and Day Care Providers) Ordinance 2015 - successful application and compliance by Early Years providers allows registration with HSC and for providers, services and activities to operate - will undertake inspections following the policy on Inspection for Improvement and the Enforcement Policy
+- all Early Years Providers must be registered with the Registration and Inspection Service - the re-registration of the Early Years premises is completed every two years unless indicated on the registration certificate - the registration and inspection team are responsible for inspecting all early years providers, services and activities to ensure compliance with the current legislation. - successful application and compliance by Early Years providers allows registration with HSC and for providers, services and activities to operate